 The right to literacy is inextricably linked to the right to education.
-Adult Australians should be encouraged to further strengthen their language, reading, and numeracy skills, regardless of their work or social status.
+Adult Australians should be encouraged further to strengthen their language, reading, and numeracy skills, regardless of their work or social status.

 Workers in today’s businesses must have strong language, reading, and numeracy skills, as well as the ability to handle problems in technologically advanced environments.
 According to the results of the Program for International Assessment of Adult Competencies (PIAAC) survey, 1 in 7 Australians (14%) has very poor literacy abilities, and 1 in 3 (30%) has literacy skills that put them at risk of unemployment and social marginalisation.

 Today’s Australians require advanced communication skills and high levels of digital literacy.
 A lack of language, literacy and numeracy affects every area of an adult’s life, as well as families, children, and communities.

 The adult population’s language, literacy, and numeracy levels must be at the forefront of public policy to compete in the global knowledge-based economy and preserve the degree of prosperity and social cohesion that Australians require and expect.

 Developing core reading, writing, and math abilities for Aboriginal and Torres Strait Islander children and adults to:

 - Provide new opportunities for training & employment.

 - Close the gap in education between indigenous and non-indigenous communities.

 Colleen Holmes Learning & Development, which specialises in dealing with indigenous people, join with CIS to conduct education initiatives.
 Students build language, literacy, numeracy, and computer skills at their own pace through the Skills Explorer learning programme.
 It helps them enhance their employment chances and opens new doors to positive change in all parts of their lives.
 Find out more about the program here.